-CDC envisions becoming a globally relevant academic institution in development communication contributing to inclusive and sustainable development among communities in the Philippines and Southeast Asia.
+A future-proof academic institution in development communication contributing to inclusive and sustainable development among marginalized and underprivileged communities.

-Sustain CDC’s academic leadership and excellence in development communication;
+To sustain CDC’s academic leadership and excellence in development communication

-Undertake DevCom research grounded in local realities of the underserved/ marginalized communities and leading towards devcom theorizing;
+To undertake DevCom research grounded in local realities of the community and leading towards devcom theorizing

-Promote the use of UPLB and DevCom knowledge and technologies towards inclusive growth; and
+To promote the use of UPLB and DevCom knowledge and technologies towards Inclusive and sustainable growth

-Create an enabling environment in CDC for creativity and innovation
+To create an enabling environment in CDC for creativity and innovation towards resiliency amidst uncertainties

 As a catalyst for planned social change, CDC’s initiatives are guided by the principles of 4Es: Empowerment, Equity, Entrepreneurship, and Environmentalism.